 It is proposed that these events will run from Friday 31 July to Monday 3 August.
-An exhibition will be staged at a suitable location in Cruden Bay, focusing on four themes: Slains and the Hays of Erroll; Castles of the Coast; the Jacobite Coast; and the Smugglers’ Coast.
+An exhibition will be staged at a suitable location in Cruden Bay, focusing on four themes: Slains and the Hays of Erroll; Castles of the Coast; the Jacobite Coast; and the Smugglers' Coast.
 The weekend would begin with a ceilidh in the village, bringing together Hays with members of the local community, and end with a farewell concert.
-During the course of the weekend, there will be lectures on the Jacobites of the area and on the importance of smuggling in days gone by.
+During the course of the weekend, there will be lectures on the story of Clan Hay, the Jacobites of the area and on the importance of smuggling in days gone by.
 Minibus tours will explore the local castles and Jacobite sites, and a tour of the coastline by boat will explore the sites famously associated with smuggling.

 There is much to see in all of these themes.
 Slains has been the seat of the Hay chiefs for over 700 years and there will be opportunities to explore both Slains Castles.
 North East Scotland was a hotbed of Jacobite support, the coastline here dominated by the Hays and the Keiths, both major Jacobite clans.
 Attachment to Jacobitism survived here long after it had been extinguished elsewhere, backed by a lingering attachment to the Episcopal Church, which thrived in the North East long after it had been largely suppressed.

 Smuggling was very common, especially after the Act of Union of 1707 enforced English customs duties in Scotland.
-Although illegal, it was not regarded as morally wrong and it is estimated that there was scarcely a family on this part of the coast that wasn’t involved, to a greater or lesser extent, in the illicit trade.
+Although illegal, it was not regarded as morally wrong and it is estimated that there was scarcely a family on this part of the coast that wasn't involved, to a greater or lesser extent, in the illicit trade.
 Then as now, smuggling comprised a broad spectrum of activity, from relatively harmless, small-sale local trade, to the businesses operated by the landowning and professional classes, to violent organised crime such as that undertaken by the notorious brothers, Philip and John Kennedy, of the Ward of Slains.
-(The Kennedys’ career was brought to an end with the blow of a customs officer’s sword to Philip’s head in 1798.)
-The coastline of Slains and Cruden is studded with caves with can still be seen and which were extensively used to store contraband.
+(The Kennedys' career was brought to an end with the blow of a customs officer's sword to Philip's head in 1798.)
+The coastline of Slains and Cruden is studded with caves which can still be seen and which were extensively used to store contraband.

 We have yet to hear Visit Scotland's decision on our application, but it was initially well received and, if successful, we hope to bring our members an unforgettable experience next year.